japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreProvider.md

 Closes the state store provider

-Used exclusively when `StateStore` helper object is requested to <<spark-sql-streaming-StateStore.md#unload, unload a state store provider>>
+Used exclusively when `StateStore` helper object is requested to [unload a state store provider](StateStore.md#unload)

 | doMaintenance
 a| [[doMaintenance]]